 4. Project Proposals and Project Reports

-4.1 Project Proposals must be (i) realizable within the time frame of March 2012 to September 2012, (ii) be submitted for consideration by February 17, 2012 and (iii) conform to the Competition Guidelines.
+4.1 Project Proposals must be (i) able to be accomplished within the time frame of March 2014 to September 2014, (ii) be submitted for consideration by 1st March 2014 and (iii) conform to the Competition Guidelines.

 5. The Competition Guidelines

-5.1 The “Competition Guidelines” means the Guidelines for the Quarry Life Awards, which is available here.
+5.1 The “Competition Guidelines” refers to the Guidelines for the Quarry Life Awards, which are available here.

 6. National Competitions

-6.1 Every Submission may only enter one (1) National Competition.
+6.1 Every Contestant may only enter one (1) National Competition.

 6.2 Each participating Quarry will be declared as belonging to a specific National Competition and every Project Proposal must be in reference to a Quarry in only one (1) National Competition.